 This is the second course of the fluid mechanics courses.
-Students must have knowledge of calculus, physics, fluid dynamics and thermodynamics,
+Students must have knowledge of calculus, physics, fluid dynamics and thermodynamics, of the fluid is negligible compared with the term viscous term

 -1.
 Learn deep knowledge of the behavior of the fluid inside the pipe.